 Estimated Distribution of Blacklegged Ticks in Ohio, 2010-2022*

 |Van Wert||No record|

-Reported = up to 5 ticks identified within the same year
+Reported = 1 to 5 ticks identified within the same year.

 * Based on identification records from both passive and active surveillance conducted by the Ohio Department of Health, the Ohio State University, local health agencies, private laboratories, and published and unpublished research.